Working of a Servlet

 Flow of Servlet Execution

-• The web server receives the request.
+• Then, the web server receives the request.

 How Servlet handles the request ?